PeteJobi/Regexer/README.md

 If you wish to run the software without installing the required .NET runtime, download the self-contained release.

 ## How to use
-The text to search in should be entered in the **Input** textbox.
+The text to search in should be entered in the **Input** textbox.<br />
 The structure of the text to search for is entered in the **Pattern** textbox.
-Use _[[double braces]]_ to capture text for replacement, equivalent to Regex groups.
+Use _**[[double braces]]**_ to capture text for replacement, equivalent to Regex groups.
 The text within the double braces becomes the name of the captured group.
+This text must be made up of word characters i.e it **_should not contain symbols_** besides underscore (_).<br />
 The text that should replace captures is entered into the **Replace** textbox.
-You can use the names entered in the Pattern textbox here, and rewrite text surrounding it to change structure of each match in the input.
+You can use the names entered in the Pattern textbox here, and rewrite text surrounding it to change structure of each match in the input.<br />
 The **Output** textbox shows the result of the replacement.

+You can import text files into the program with the **Select input** button and generated output can also be saved to a file with the **Save output** button.
+If you want to, for example, perform more operations on generated output, you can hit the **Copy output to input** button to copy the generated output to the input box.
+This is also useful for recursively running the same pattern on your input.

+If you use the same patterns and replacements often, you can save each pattern-replace pair as a template so you don't have to type them in each time you open the program.
+Click the **Save template** button and enter the name of the template in the dialog that pops up or select an existing template to overwrite.
+Templates are saved as text files in a folder called _RegexerTemplates_ located in the same directory as the executable.
+In the program, you can delete templates with the **Delete template** button.

 ## Syntax
 - **[[foo]]**: This can capture a character, word, line or depending on what surrounds it.
 Translates to **([^\r\n]+?)**.